Simple tips for a sustainable future

 Perform a half-flush whenever possible

-Each half-flush uses only 3 litres of water, compared to 4.5 litres for a full flush.
+Each half-flush uses only 3 litres of water, compared with 4.5 litres for a full flush.

 Turn off the tap while brushing your teeth